-It complies with the requirements of NZS 4512:2010 "Fire Detection and Alarm Systems in Buildings", AS 7240.2-2004 "Fire Detection and Alarm Systems" and AS 4428.3-2010 "Fire Brigade Panel".
+It complies with the requirements of AS 7240.2-2004 "Fire Detection and Alarm Systems" and AS 4428.3-2010 "Fire Brigade Panel".

 Up to 250 MX devices (detectors and addressable input/ output modules) may be connected to the in-built detection loop.
 Some devices support multiple inputs and outputs which can be monitored and controlled separately.
 Additional loops of up to 250 MX devices may be added to the MX1 by fitting MX Loop Cards.
 The MX DIGITAL communication protocol used on the detection loops provides high reliability and fault tolerance.
 The MX1 uses software algorithms to evaluate the analogue values returned from the detectors.